asadhasnain/iTwinjsStarterKit/Authorization/Blazor/IMS-Bentley-iModel-Details/README.md

-# Blazor Standalone Application Authentication and Authorization with Bentley IMS
+# Implementing Bentley IMS Authentication and Authorization in a Blazor Standalone Application

-This is a very simple starting guide to implement your Bentley authentication and authorization for Blazor Standalone Application (BSA)
+This guide provides a starting point for implementing Bentley authentication and authorization in a Blazor Standalone Application (BSA).
+Once authorized using an Access Token, you can make requests to iModel APIs exposed by the iTwin Platform.
+By providing an iModel GUID, the application retrieves and displays the corresponding iModel details.

 ## Register Client